mattyoung101/aspire_rv32/README.md

 **Verification tools**

 You need a C++ compiler that supports C++20.
 I use Clang 16.
-You also need CMake, Verilator, GTKWave and Icarus Verilog.
+You also need CMake, Verilator, GTKWave, Icarus Verilog, Sigrok and Pulseview.

-All of these are in the regular Arch repos: `yay -S clang verilator gtkwave iverilog`
+All of these are in the regular Arch repos: `yay -S cmake clang verilator gtkwave iverilog sigrok-cli pulseview`

 **Generating papers**